 For full details on how homeowner loans work, read our ‘What is a homeowner loan’ guide.

-If you're looking to make changes to your garden, it is important to have the right financial protection in place in case something goes wrong.
-When comparing home insurance, be sure to check your contents insurance covers your garden.
+If you're making changes to your garden, it is important to have the right financial protection in place in case your garden and its contents are protected in the event of a break-in or adverse weather.
+When comparing home insurance, be sure to check how much garden cover it offers as there are substantial differences between policies.

 While your landlord is responsible for your home, you still need to protect your belongings while you rent.
 Compare home insurance policies to find the right cover for less.